Hey! Thanks for stopping by.

 - Normal one- or two-week vacations?
 Oh yeah.

 - Staycations?
 Love those.

-My family and I have been to over 20 countries on 4 continents.
+We have been to 25 countries on 4 continents.

 In 2014 and 2015, we traveled for over 15 months throughout the world, staying in different cities anywhere from 3 days to 3 months.
 Highlights include riding our moped all over Phuket, enjoying the summer festivals in Barcelona, and sleeping overnight at the Seoul Incheon airport.

-My daughters, ages eight and five, have done short-term study abroad stints in five countries, including Guatemala, China, Taiwan, Thailand, and Spain.
+My daughters, now ages eleven and eight, have done short-term study abroad stints in five countries, including Guatemala, China, Taiwan, Thailand, and Spain.
 The girls went to local schools and my wife and I got time for ourselves to explore the cities as a couple – and as solos.
 I highly recommend this strategy in your travels, if you can swing it.

-It’s been about two years since we returned from our adventures around the world and to our normal life of work and school.
+It’s been a few years since we returned from our adventures around the world and to our normal life of work and school.
 Has that stopped our family travel?
 Heck no.